tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

   phy.SetChannel (channel.Create ());

 Once the PHY helper is configured, we can focus on the MAC layer.
-Here we choose to work with non-Qos MACs so we use a NqosWifiMacHelper object to set MAC parameters.
+Here we choose to work with non-Qos MACs.
+WifiMacHelper object is used to set MAC parameters.

 ::

-  WifiHelper wifi = WifiHelper::Default ();
+  WifiHelper wifi;
   wifi.SetRemoteStationManager ("ns3::AarfWifiManager");

-  NqosWifiMacHelper mac = NqosWifiMacHelper::Default ();
+  WifiMacHelper mac;

 The ``SetRemoteStationManager`` method tells the helper the type of rate control algorithm to use.
 Here, it is asking the helper to use the AARF